RhetTbull/osxphotos/README.md

  • "{hdr?ISHDR,NOTHDR}" renders to "NOTHDR"

 ,default: optional default value to use if the template name has no value.
-This modifier is also used for the value if False for bool-type fields (see above) as well as to hold a sub-template for values like {created.strftime}.
+This modifier is also used for the value if False for boolean-type fields (see above) as well as to hold a sub-template for values like {created.strftime}.
 If no
 default value provided, "_" is used.